Campbellb/RedditBot/README.md

 http://www.reddit.com/r/CVEWatch

-This bot populates the /r/CVEWatch subreddit with new CVE's as the pop up.
+This bot populates the /r/CVEWatch subreddit with new CVE's as they pop up.

 Goals: